Asutosh11/CoroutineTask/README.md

 <em>AsyncTask has been deprecated in Android 11.</em> <br/>
 There are a lot of alternatives to AsyncTask like RxJava, Services, Coroutines, etc.

-<b>CoroutineTask is a utility that has the same structure as AsyncTask but uses Coroutines underneath</b><br/>
+<b>CoroutineTask is a utility that has the same structure as AsyncTask but uses Kotlin Coroutines underneath</b><br/>

 ## How to use?